PayFlexSA/payflex-magento-2-4-module/README.md

 ### 1. Copy Plugin to Directory

-- Paste the plugin into the appropriate directory: `/app/code/`
+- Paste the plugin into the appropriate directory: `/app/code/` for a release, or `/app/code/Payflex/Gateway` if you're using the repo directly
 - This README.md should be located here if done correctly: `/app/code/Payflex/Gateway/README.md`

 ### 2. Run Magento Setup Commands